ahmadfaa1z/Data-Science-Projects-Exercises/Customer-Segmentation/README.md

 ## Python Scripts
 - **train.py**
-  - This script trains the machine learning model and save important settings to be used in the deploy script.
+  - This script trains the deep learning model and save important settings to be used in the deploy script.
 - **deploy.py**
-  - This script is for predicting new data through streamlit app by accessing the model and scaler created by the train script.
+  - This script is for predicting new data by accessing the model and other objects saved from train script so that the customer segmentation at `new_customer.csv` can be predicted.
 - **ha_lib.py**
   - This file is a library containing functions to be used in the train and deploy scripts.